-- Below the horizon line, draw a frame area approximately 5 by 5 inches where the completed poem will be displayed.
+- Next, draw a frame area approximately 5 by 5 inches where the completed poem will be displayed.

-- Students then paint a scene such as a field of crops, a small town, a home, a fenced in pasture, etc. below the horizon line.
+- Students then paint a scene such as a field of crops, a small town, a home, a fenced-in pasture, etc. below the horizon line.
+Students will not need to add details to the horizon because this is where the “dust storm” is going.
 Remind students that the frame area will be covered with their poems.
 (Encourage students to keep their paintings simple.)

-- Using mixture of glue, paint, and sand, paint a wall of dust blowing in.
+- Using a mixture of glue, paint, and sand, paint a wall of dust blowing in.

-- Have students write or type the final draft of their poems on a five by five inch piece of paper.
+- Have students write or type the final draft of their poems on five by five-inch piece of paper.

 - Glue or pin the poem in the frame area.

-Out of the Dust Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, comprehension questions, constructive response writing, and skill practice.
+Out of the Dust Novel Study includes vocabulary practice, comprehension questions, constructed response writing, and skill practice.